When is The Split season 2 on TV?

 When is The Split season 2 released?

-It has been onfirmed that The Split will return on Tuesday, 1st February at 9pm on BBC One.
+The Split will return to BBC One on Tuesday 11th February at 9pm.

 The previous series premiered on 24th April 2018.